nmfs-opensci/nmfs-repos-visual-explorer/_explore/scripts/README.md

 ## Overview of the nmfs-opensci changes

-- Made a script _explore/scripts/import_code_json.py to get the json from data exported from calles to GithHub API and put it in the _data folder
+- Made a script _explore/scripts/import_code_json.py to get the json from data exported from calls to GithHub API and put it in the _data folder
 - Changed BUILD.sh to use that
 - edited _config.yml
 - created code.json in nmfs-opensci/NMFS_repos